chipsalliance/i3c-core/README.md

 ## Verification

+Tools used for the core verification

+* Simulation:

+  * VCS R-2020.12-SP2-8
+  * Verilator v5.024

+* Lint:

+  * Spyglass VC Static U-2023.03-SP2-4

+* RDC:

+  * Spyglass VC Static U-2023.03-SP2-4
+  * MeridianRDC 2022.A.P10.2.RDC for RHEL7.0-64, Rev 189206

-This core is verified by 2 approaches:
+This core is verified with the following set of tests:
 * rapid tests written in cocotb
-* UVM test suite
+* Avery I3C VIP based tests
+* [Selected tests](doc/cts-list.md) from the Avery I3C Compliance Test Suite

-To check if the environment is properly configured, run tests:
+To check if the environment is properly configured, run the cocotb tests:

 ```{bash}
 make tests
 ```

 More details can be found in [`verification README`](./verification/README.md).

+Coverage data is available in [GitHub pages](https://chipsalliance.github.io/i3c-core/coverview.html?path=release-v2.0.zip).

 ## Tools